mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Note that those models can become quite complex very quickly; usually, the more complex a model is, the higher the risk of overfitting.
 Thus, we need to check that we don't fall in that trap, and that our model generalizes well.

+Before creating a Voting/Stacking model we should try the independent models first and check their optimum efficiency (e.g., with grid search hyper parameter tuning).
+If the single models perform quite well, maybe it's better to continue with them.
+The ensemble stacking model must bring a significant improvement over the single models!

 ![Stacking](./pics/stacking.png)

 ```python